KiraYamato94/LasMonjas/README.md

   - Two players linked, they die and get exiled together.
 ## Lighter
   - Player with more vision than the others.
-  - Is inmmune to Night Vision.
+  - Is immune to Night Vision.
 ## Blind
   - Player with less vision than the others.
 ## Flash